nevinera/traverse/rules/combat.md

 - Poisoned: if any damage is dealt, causes the poisoned status (see below)
 - Penetrating: target does not get to roll defense
 - Focused: all hits are critical
+- Flaming: if any damage is dealt, target is on fire.

 ## Statuses